-Executing Agency Cost Estimates (\$) Assessment Department of Information, Culture and Tourism (DICT) 400,000 Complexity: Complex The identification, inventory, and mapping of additional attributes of OUV will require different expert teams.
+Cost Estimates (\$) Assessment 400,000 Complexity: Complex The identification, inventory, and mapping of additional attributes of OUV will require different expert teams.
 Moreover, the upgrade of the GIS-based inventory is technologically complex and may require expertise not available locally.
 Cost: Low No infrastructure costs but need for external expertise.
 Path Dependency: No DICT can implement this with its own authority.
 Institutional Impact: Medium Complete up-to-date GIS-based heritage inventory and map will improve the ability to analyze positive and negative impacts from urban developments on the OUV, especially when the heritage inventory is linked to, or integrated in, the planned interdepartmental GIS.
 Gender Equality, Disability, and Social Inclusion (GEDSI) Impact: Low Digital inventorying of heritage attributes with low direct community impact.
-Gundeting consultations, surveys, and input mechanisms with women, ethnic minorities, and disadvantaged groups to be included in inventory; and (i) Specifically identifying heritage tassets that can be attributed to women, ethnic minorities, and disadvantaged groups to be included in inventory; and (ii) Ensuring the heritage team includes women, ethnic minorities, and other disadvantaged groups to conduct outreach and consultations.
-Ligency: High Lack of a comprehensive, digital inventory of all attributes conveying OUV hampers assessment of impacts from developments on heritage values.
+GEDSI solutions include: (i) Conducting consultations, surveys, and input mechanisms with women, ethnic minorities, and disadvantaged groups; (ii) Specifically identifying heritage assets that can be attributed to women, ethnic minorities, and disadvantaged groups to be included in inventory; and (iii) Ensuring the heritage team includes women, ethnic minorities, and other disadvantaged groups to conduct outreach and consultations.
+Urgency: High Lack of a comprehensive, digital inventory of all attributes conveying OUV hampers assessment of impacts from developments on heritage values.
 UNESCO has urged the authorities to improve its capabilities in this area.
-DICT 50,000 Complexity: Intermediate The documentation and drafting of safeguarding policies for the new categories of attributes expressing OUV will require a number of different expert teams, but is primarily internal and policy-oriented.
+50,000 Complexity: Intermediate The documentation and drafting of safeguarding policies for the new categories of attributes expressing OUV will require a number of different expert teams, but is primarily internal and policy-oriented.
 Cost: Low No infrastructure costs but needs external expertise.
 Path Dependency: No Institutional Impact: Medium Safeguarding policy and regulations for all attribute groups that express OUV will improve the ability to inform urban planning and management and facilitate enforcement.
 GEDSI Impact: Medium GEDSI criteria will be integrated into safeguarding actions and documentation approaches, particularly for ICH.
-Urgency: High Policies and regulations need to be in place as a prerequisite for the planned urban master planning smart city project in which heritage concerns will be proactively considered.
+Urgency: High Policies and regulations need to be in place as a prerequisite for the 400,000 planned urban master planning smart city project in which heritage concerns will be proactively considered.